-Chapter 8 Network Infrastructure
+Network Infrastructure

-- Selecting tools
+- ▶ Selecting tools

 - Scanning network hosts

 - Assessing security with a network analyzer

 - ▶ Preventing denial-of-service and infrastructure vulnerabilities

-To have secure operating systems and applications, you need to have a secure network.
+o have secure operating systems and applications, you need to have a secure network.
 Devices such as routers, firewalls, and even generic hosts (including servers and workstations) must be assessed as part of the ethical hacking process.